EastCoastProduct/homepage/src/jobs/head-of-engineering.md

 <h2 class="text-heading-two">Our Values</h2>

 <p>Here at East Coast Product, we know that experience and qualifications come in different shapes and sizes so please consider applying if your experience is close to what we’ve described.
-Above all, we value passion and a willingness to learn.</p>
+Above all, we value passion and a willingness to learn.
+To learn more about what we stand for, please check our <a href="/about/#values">Values</a> and the <a href="/code-of-conduct">ECP Code of Conduct</a>.</p>

 <p>All applicants will be considered without regard to race, color, national origin, religion, sexual orientation, sex, age, marital or parental status, disability, gender identity or expression.</p>